AMT85/BAF-A3/ReadMe.md

 BAF for Arma 3

 - Only available for AMT85 and friends.
-- Use a ticket to download the beta stuff.
+- Use a ticket to download the RC stuff.
 - If you have some ideas or suggestions,do not hesitate to contact us:

 - amt85-stuff@mail.ru